Priebus interviewed by special counsel team Friday

 Special counsel investigators were expected to begin interviewing current and former White House staff regarding the Russian probe in recent weeks, two sources familiar with the matter told CNN.

-National Security Council chief of staff Keith Kellogg was also interviewed by Mueller's team recently.
+National Security Council chief of staff Keith Kellogg was also interviewed by Mueller's team recently regarding former national security adviser Michael Flynn's tenure at the White House, a source familiar with the matter told CNN.

+The source said they expect Mueller's team to wrap up interviewing the first group of White House officials by the end of the month.

 As CNN previously reported, among the people Mueller has expressed interest in speaking with are former and current White House staffers whom investigators consider witnesses, including Priebus, former press secretary Sean Spicer, communications director Hope Hicks, White House counsel Don McGahn, communications adviser Josh Raffel and associate counsel James Burnham.